numpy/numpy/doc/source/user/basics.indexing.rst

       >>> x[5:]
       array([5, 6, 7, 8, 9])

-- If the number of objects in the selection tuple is less than *N*, then ``:`` is assumed for any subsequent dimensions.
+- If the length of the selection object in the square brackets is less than the *N* dimensions of the array, then ``:`` is assumed for any remaining dimensions.
   For example::

       >>> x = np.array([[[1],[2],[3]], [[4],[5],[6]]])